Skip to content

 Governance on Fediverse Microblogging Servers, Erin Kissane and Darius Kazemi

 Then again even if people are looking for Twitter alternatives today, that's not necessarily all they're looking for.
-Bluesky's focus on the big world system complements other kinds of social networks the rest of today's Fediverse is (at it's best) quite good at.
+Bluesky's focus on the big world system complements other kinds of social networks that today's Fediverse is (at it's best) quite good at.

 At it's best, today's Fediverse's networked communities model combines these small- and medium-size communities with a "fairly big world" view – not as big a world as the flat space of Bluesky, and with all kinds of quirks related to federation and defederation, but still (at it's best) pretty good.
 Unfortunately, most people in today's Fediverse don't experience it at its best.
 But that's fixable!
 And Bluesky is likely to remain all-public space at least for a while.
 Today's Fediverse's scoped visibility, while imperfect, is something that doesn't exist yet in Bluesky or the ATmosphere.